On 5-manifolds admitting rank two distributions of Cartan type: Almost generic rank two distributions in dimension five

 It will be convenient for our purpose to rewrite this index slightly.
-To this end, note first that the grading \eqref{E:grading} is also compatible with the other quaternionic structure, i.e.\ $\jj$ and $\kk$ are odd, interchanging $S^+(TX\oplus E)$ and $S^-(TX\oplus E)$.
-Hence, $\tau:=\JJ^{-1}\jj$ is a complex antilinear involution which preserves the grading and commutes with Clifford multiplication, i.e.\ $\tau^2=1$, $\tau\ii=-\ii\tau$, and $\tau c(Y)=c(Y)\tau$ for every vector field $Y$.
+To this end, note that $\tau:=\JJ^{-1}\jj$ is a complex antilinear involution which preserves the grading in \eqref{E:grading} and commutes with Clifford multiplication, i.e.\ $\tau^2=1$, $\tau\ii=-\ii\tau$, $\tau\II=-\II\tau$, and $\tau c(Y)=c(Y)\tau$ for every vector field $Y$.
 Putting

 we thus obtain a $\Z_2$-graded real Dirac bundle,